-Known by his stage name ZT Tosha, Zoran Tosic Tosha is a Dutch contemporary artist, curator, and music producer.
+Known by his stage name ZT Tosha, a Dutch contemporary artist

 ZT Tosha grew up during the 1980s and was influenced by the artistic atmosphere of that time.
 Several art movements emerged during this decade, including Neo-Geo and The Pictures Generation, as well as Neo-Expressionism, which became prominent in Germany, France, and Italy (as Transavanguardia).
-Along with Jean-Michel Basquiat, Keith Haring, and Kenny Scharf, other key artists of the era included Anselm Kiefer, Jörg Immendorf, Enzo Cucchi, Francesco Clemente, and Julian Schnabel.
+Along with Jean-Michel Basquiat, Keith Haring, and Kenny Scharf, other key artists of the era included Anselm Kiefer, Jörg Immendorf, Enzo Cucchi, Francesco Clemente, and Julian Schnabe

 While studying at the Academy, Tosha began to incorporate sounds into some of his works.
 His sound sculptures were recognized as acute and original by the organizers of “Yugoslavian documents ‘89”.
 ZT Tosha's “Sound Sculptures” artwork emphasizes sound resonators, some of the combinations of vibrating elements, energizing agents and modulating devices in his painting motifs at the time were contemporary scenes, which placed him close to both Abstract Painting and copies of Modern Master paintings.